 Thoughts on economics, ethics, gender, climate, language, Zen, and a few other things…

-Julie A. Nelson is a Professor of Economics; a writer on gender, ethics, economics, and ecology; a senior dharma teacher at the Greater Boston Zen Center; mother of two grown children; and, when energy permits, an avid dancer.
+Julie A. Nelson is a Professor of Economics, Emeritus; a writer on gender, ethics, economics, and ecology; a senior assistant teacher at the Greater Boston Zen Center; mother of two grown children; and, when energy permits, an avid dancer.

 To stop the economy’s advance towards greed and destruction, we need new metaphors and images that inspire a radically different alternative.